 We are now entering a new era in which the focus for reimbursement models is based on measuring costs for seeing patients as well as their treatment outcomes.
 The goal of this program is cost containment and hopefully improving patient care.

-Making the transition to this model for reimbursements successfully, however, requires a huge shift for medical professionals in how they think about treatments and how they measure outcomes.
+Making the transition to this model for reimbursements successfully, however, requires a huge shift for podiatric professionals in how they think about treatments and how they measure outcomes.

 So Does This Mean I’ll Be Reimbursed Less?